MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 - When the installation is complete, check that the agent for virtual desktops is visible in the System Tray of the virtual desktop.

 If there's an unexpected issue, you can restart the agent using the shortcut in the System Tray.
+If encounter errors while launching the agent, refer to [Resolve Power Automate agent for virtual desktops issues](troubleshoot.md#resolve-power-automate-agent-for-virtual-desktops-issues).

 ## Sync Power Automate for desktop and agent for virtual desktops versions